 We’re delighted to announce that Microsoft will be hosting the event and that our long time partners and collaborators, Microlink, will be sponsoring the event and the Assistive Technology Award.

-Sponsorship places are still available!
+Only ONE Sponsorship place still available!
 Please see below which awards have already been sponsored.
 For more information regarding sponsorship, please email email@example.com.